iclcv/icl/README.md

 sudo apt-get install icl-tools
 ```

-The ICL built is divided into four packages:
+The ICL build is divided into four packages:

 * `icl-core` - Image Component Library
 * `icl-dev` - ICL headers and project creation tools
 * `icl-doc` - ICL sphinx manual and api documentation
 * `icl-tools` - ICL Applications

 Currently, we provide packages for the Ubuntu releases `trusty` and `xenial`.
 The packages are built with [PCL](http://pointclouds.org/).